 As the new year approaches, many of us are getting ready with our resolutions.
 Top of the list for most Americans?
 “Lose weight and eat better”.

-Which is maybe why Weight Watchers has come out with an update to its SmartPoints system - just in time for January and just in time to attract new customers.
+Which is maybe why Weight Watchers came out with an update to its SmartPoints system.

 The problem?
 This latest incarnation may paradoxically undermine the value of having a Points system in the first place.